ExpressLRS/Docs/docs/software/switch-config.md

 ### I use a 3-pos switch for arm, this software is unusable

 You can still use a 3-position switch to arm!
 AUX1 just needs to be 2-position, not the physical switch.
 Simply adjust the mixer in your transmitter so AUX1 works like an on-off switch.
 If your 3-position arm switch had a second function as well, such as enabling Blackbox, just use one of the other 7 AUX channels to send the switch on a second channel.

-### Why can't I have switches / potentiometers with full 10-bit resolution?

-A lot of the magic of ExpressLRS comes from its small packet sizes, there simply is not enough space to put all that data.
-There are tricks that can be done with interleaving sticks and switches packets but we believe sticks should be in every packet for the lowest control latency.

-With the new [Full Resolution Switch Modes](#full-resolution-switch-modes) this is now possible.

 ### What about "Normal" one bit switch mode?